adarqui/ekg-push/README.md

-# Modifications of ekg-statsd by Johan Tibbel to provide a generic "push" framework.
+# Modifications of ekg-statsd by Johan Tibell to provide a generic "push" framework.

 Eventually I should perhaps write to a Chan instead of calling the IO action?